What is the King County Bar Association?

 The core activities of the King County Bar Association are typical of a professional association of lawyers.
 Over 20 committees and 15 sections meet monthly.
-Our Continuing Legal Education Department has a vibrant program offering continuing legal education (CLE) seminars each year to attorneys.
+Our Continuing Legal Education Department offers seminars each year to attorneys.
 KCBA offers many networking opportunities to its members, including socials, the annual awards dinner and the Rev. Dr. Martin Luther King, Jr. luncheon.
 Our monthly newspaper, the Bar Bulletin, features articles about substantive areas of the law as well as information about KCBA programs and activities.
 Attorneys enjoy a variety of benefits through membership in the organization, including group insurance plans and discounts on services and products.
-Our diversity programs work to increase diversity in the legal profession at all stages of the pipeline, from high school to law firm, to support a diverse bar and bench.

 The Lawyer Referral Service benefits both the public and KCBA members who register for the service.
-Referrals are made on a regular fee basis in most areas of law after the callers are screened by an intake interviewer.
-The service is certified by the American Bar Association and attorneys must meet certain requirements to register for the panel.
+Referrals are made after the callers are screened by an intake interviewer.
+The service is certified by the American Bar Association and attorneys must meet certain requirements to register for the panels.

 Improving the justice system: